NataliVol4ipsa/BignumArithmetics/README.md

 [DELAYED] 7.2.
 Implement 2-6 for fractional.
 Remember about reduction of fractions(factorization...)

-<b>[CURRENT]</b> 8.0.
+[DONE] 8.0.
 Try to implement a normal calculator, with brackets support.
 Look at stack-like collections.
 Regex?
 RPN?
 Class Expression.
 What if mul overflow?

+<b>[CURRENT]</b> 8.1.
+Add testing and documentation

 [MAYBE] 9.0.
-Implement second calculator method (lexem tree) with multithreading

-[MAYBE] 10.0.
 Simplicity?
 Pow?
 Exp?
 Log?

 ----------